emrahkirdok/internship-project/README.md

 ### gargammel and mapDamage2 are downloaded

-### modern.fasta file is created by using gargammel- fragSim to create
+### modern.fasta file is created by using gargammel- fragSim